Foebus/castsort/README.md

 We store those sizes in a dedicated array.
 To know where the value will be sent, we do the operation we will do in the next pass: nb_slots * (val - min) / (max - min).
 This operation has the desirable property of being fast to compute.

-## step 3, transformation and recursion
+## Step 3: transformation and recursion
 To reduce the risk of collision, before the recursion, the value is transformed using a sigmoid function to modify as much as possible the closest values.
 The code doing this transformation is
 ```